1 John 3:1-3

 👉🏻👉🏻Get this: It was said that one of the twins was mortal, the other immortal. 😮 The immortal one was purportedly Pollux who, you’ll notice, has his arm around the waist of his brother, the one holding the harp.

-This is a picture of us, Church!
+This, also, is a picture of us, Church!
 We are the mortal ones who will put on immortality; the ones who have been redeemed by the blood of the Lamb!
+The unstrung bow indicates that, for the Church, the war between us an God because of is OVER because of what Jesus did.
+Jesus also is often referred to as our elder brother.
 That’s why Castor is holding the Harp.
 Who else has greater reason to sing praises to God for all eternity?

 We are also the ones to whom Jesus has revealed His “Dark sayings” on the harp, according to Psalm 49: 4 “I will incline my ear to a proverb;